 Beached in the shoals of the mysterious Isle of Kipxhan; a former imperial possession, the crew and the main characters receive aid from Lethidna: the “Queen” of the indigenous tribes of the island, who is incidentally the grand-daughter of the warrior Queen Maz-Meghur; who all but single-handedly brought an end to colonial occupation of the isle.

-The second companion novella in the Drisnia series: "The Polychronicon of the Eastern and Western Lands"- is an illustrated traveler's guide, or compendium, of the world that appears in the six narrative outings.
+The second companion novella in the Drisnia series: "The Polychronicon of the Eastern and Western Lands" is an illustrated traveler's guide, or compendium, of the world that appears in the six narrative outings.
 The Polychronicon features a wide range of historical and sociological commentary, as well as maps, charts and other artwork.

 Written and meticulously Illustrated by the author: Ira Aron Rosenblum, the Polychronicon is a presumed to be a scholarly travelogue that attempts to convey relevant information regarding the folkways of various peoples and their respective nations in a style that might be compared to a medieval-esqe Fodors or Rough Guide.

-Told in a restricted third person omniscient style of narration, the text has been ostensibly executed by an association of scribes who have been employed for the purpose of its creation, and its breadth is illustrated with over a hundred color and black and white artworks.
+Told in a restricted third person omniscient style of narration, the text has been ostensibly executed by an association of scribes who have been employed for the purpose of its creation, and its breadth is illustrated with over one hundred color and black and white artworks.
 Created with traditional tools, as well as with computer graphic design programs, these diagrams, drawings and paintings attempt to capture the mood and sensibility of the preceding and forthcoming narrative manuscripts.

 Split into two parts: a section of comparative “ethnography”, and another that focuses on each individual region referred to in the novels, the reader will become quickly familiar with the fauna, customs, dress, history, and languages of peoples and places that have in some cases have been only briefly alluded to at earlier points.

-Maps chart the evolution of cultures and Kingdoms, placing the alternative history in its full context, and devotees of other science-fiction and fantasy outings that have presented similar fictional histories, such as, the “Lord of the Rings” trilogy, as well as the “Star Trek” universe, are perceived to be a strong marketing block for this books potential readership in publication.
+Maps chart the evolution of cultures and Kingdoms, placing the alternative history in its full context, and devotees of other science-fiction and fantasy outings that have presented similar fictional "ancient" histories, such as, the “Lord of the Rings” trilogy, as well as the “Star Trek” universe, are perceived to be a strong marketing block for this books potential readership in publication.